irjreddy/Group_I_SecuredVirtualDiary/docs/developer_manual.md

 App.c file calls
-	Functions in user.c for authentication, edit password, sign out feature Functions in calendar.c for showcasing the calendar view of the records Functions in record.c for adding, viewing, editing, deleting records
+	Functions in user.c for authentication, edit password, sign out feature, admin login Functions in calendar.c for showcasing the calendar view of the records entered and missing records Functions in record.c for adding, viewing, editing, deleting records of user